Consumers are increasingly turning to search engines like Google for everything from product research to the latest updates and more.

 - Frameless Shower Screens

-The idea is to come up with a short list of keywords.
-Then from there we’ll be able to grow those initial keywords into a much larger list.
+The idea is to come up with a shortlist of keywords.
+Then from there, we’ll be able to grow those initial keywords into a much larger list.
 Not all keywords will be winners and that’s okay.
 Later we’ll look at how to determine whether certain keywords are worth targeting or not.

 Synonyms are another important part of the keyword research process.
 Targeting these keywords have two added benefits—They make your content look more natural and can account for more traffic to your site.

 Synonyms are simply words that mean similar things.
 Google’s ranking algorithm is sophisticated enough to understand that someone searching for “tax expert” or “tax consultant” are looking for similar solutions.
-It’s a good idea to also target synonyms as it gives you additional opportunities to rank and drive more traffic to your site.
+It’s a good idea to also target synonyms as it gives you additional opportunities to rank and drives more traffic to your site.